Siberian stonechat: Distribution and habitat

+Behaviour

 The Siberian stonechat is insectivorous.
 It breeds in open rough scrubland or rough grassland with scattered shrubs, from sea level to about 4,000 m ASL or more.
 The birds seem to avoid even cool temperate conditions and stay up north only during the hot continental summer.
 In the montane regions of the Himalaya foothills of Bhutan, migrants can on occasion be seen foraging in fields and pastures more than 2,000 m ASL, but most move further down and south to winter in tropical regions.

 Though it is not considered a distinct species by the IUCN, it is widespread and common and would not be considered a threatened species.